vinaykumarhegde/webrtc-build/README.md

 ...
 ```

-or step manually for an explicit target, e.g. `linux_arm_debug`, do:
+or to step manually for an explicit target, e.g. `linux_arm_debug`, do:

 ```bash
 $ make build_linux_arm_debug